goyanpip/goyanpip_rawfiles/README.md

 <a id="english"></a>
 ## 🇬🇧 English

 This is my personal userscript and custom CSS for modifying HTML5 and YouTube.
 Recent YouTube has basically become unusable for me — they keep changing things, removing useful features, and shoving in useless "features" all the freaking time, and it drives me mad.
-So I've heavily modified the YouTube client into what I actually want, in the way that works best for me.
+So I've heavily modified the YouTube client into what I actually want, in the way that works best for me to watch videos and vtubers.

 Below is an overview of what I've changed from the original YouTube webpage (note: **not** using VoraPis V3 / legacy YouTube plugins, etc.).